qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 There are two warnings emitted by Yocto during build.

   * GCC version mismatch
-  * The TMPDIR path is detected during packaging of the kernel.
+  * The TMPDIR path is detected in the kernel package QA step.

 ### Eliminate U-Boot patch related to out-of-source build ###